 - Fails to produce a coupon on demand pursuant to clause 8.10.

-- Causes, allows or permits any vehicle to be parked in any parking space except in accordance with, or pursuant to, the provision of this Bylaw and of any resolutions.
+- Causes, allows or permits any vehicle to be parked in any parking space or area except in accordance with, or pursuant to, the provision of this Bylaw and of any resolutions.

-- Causes, allows or permits any vehicle to remain parked in a parking space for more than 24 hours where no other maximum authorised period is specified in a Council resolution or on a parking meter or signs in its vicinity.
+- Causes, allows or permits any vehicle to remain parked in a parking space or area for more than 24 hours where no other maximum authorised period is specified in a resolution of the Council or on a parking meter or signs in its vicinity.

 - Causes to be inserted in any parking meter anything other than the prescribed coin or coins or does not comply with any other card or token system prescribed by resolution of the Council as a method of making payment of the parking fee.

-- Fails to activate an approved parking device while parked in a parking space, adjusts the tariff to make it different from that required at that space, or displays the tariff incorrectly so that it cannot be read for enforcement purposes.
+- Fails to activate an approved parking device while parked in a parking space or area, adjusts the tariff to make it different from that required at that space, or displays the tariff incorrectly so that it cannot be read for enforcement purposes.

 - Places or leaves a cycle on any parking space.